appium/appium-windows-driver/README.md

 Since version 1.15.0 of the driver there is a possibility to run custom Power Shell scripts from your client code.
 This feature is potentially insecure and thus needs to be explicitly enabled when executing the server by providing `power_shell` key to the list of enabled insecure features.
-Refer https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md for more details.
+Refer to [Appium Security document](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md) for more details.
 It is possible to ether execute a single Power Shell command (use the `command` argument) or a whole script (use the `script` argument) and get its stdout in response.
 If the script execution returns non-zero exit code then an exception